 *During peak times, credit evaluations may take longer to process.

 Credits That Transfer

-Transfer credit of similar content may be accepted from any two- or four-year accredited institutions—normally institutions with regional accreditation status in the United States.
-Students from non-United States colleges or universities should contact the Office of the University Registrar for transfer eligibility.
+Transfer credit of similar content may be accepted from any two- or four-year regionally accredited institutions in the United States.
+Students from colleges or universities not located in the United States should contact the Office of Undergraduate Admissions Transfer Center (email@example.com) for transfer eligibility.

 Credits that are not acceptable for transfer include courses that are remedial, occupational, technical, or non-credit, as well as career course work used for an applied science degree from career or technical programs.

 Students bear the ultimate responsibility for educational planning, selecting courses, meeting program requirements, and adhering to policies and procedures.
-The university’s transfer credit policy is available from the Office of the University Registrar.
+The university’s transfer credit policies are available from the Registrar’s Office.

 Grades earned at other colleges and universities are used only for admission, course placement, and other academic decisions.

 Undergraduate Admissions utilizes a holistic application review considering all parts of the transfer student’s academic record.
 All grades earned in transferable academic-level coursework from every regionally accredited college attended will be considered in determining admissibility.

 The official grade point average for any UT student does not include transfer grades.
 Prior to graduation, transfer students must have completed their last 30 credit hours at UT Knoxville and their last 60 credit hours at a four-year college or university.